TrevisanGMW/gt-tools/README.md

 Some useful scripts for Maya written in MEL and Python language.

 ## Organization
+* `python-scripts`: contains scripts written in Python
 * `mel-scripts`: contains scripts written in MEL
-* `py-scripts`: contains scripts written in Python